 As a voiceover coach, she has hosted and presented over 2,200 webinars, both in-person and via Skype, to more than 7,500 attendees from New Orleans to New York City.
 Her VO mastery has recently expanded to include customized On-Cam/On-Mic coaching for CEOs, Executive Directors, and Entertainment Industry leaders.

 Marjorie came to the voiceover field after establishing a reputation as an international artist best known for imaginative and whimsical public space creations and body painting.

-Outside of work, Marjorie practices Qi Gong, T’ai Chi Chuan, Silent Meditation, Argentine Tango, loves to photograph the sunrise at Coney Island (in Brooklyn-USA), and hike up Stone Mountain in Atlanta on a regular basis.
+Outside of work, Marjorie practices Qi Gong, T’ai Chi Chuan, Silent Meditation, Argentine Tango, loves to photograph the sunrise at Coney Island (in Brooklyn-USA), and hiking along the Chattahoochie River and the Beltline in Atlanta on a regular basis.